lorriman/indeed-local-AI-scrape/README.md

 ## interrupting with ctrl-c

-the script can take a long time.
-It's very slow, as is Indeed.com.
+The script is very slow, as is Indeed.com.
 If you need to interrupt (ctrl-c) it will still save results to the output excel spreadsheet.

 ## the spreadsheet